rocky3355/AdvancedLaneLines/README.md

 ![](polynom.jpg)

 ##### 6. Drawing the lane
 Finally, the lane can be drawn onto the undistorted input image.
-The output of the project_video.mp4 can be found in output.mp4.
+The output of the *project_video.mp4* can be found in *output.mp4*.
+The line radii for each frame can be printed by uncommenting the lines 299 and 300.
 ![](lane.jpg)

 ## 2. Discussion